garethcheyne/HomeAssistant/UCTronics_OLED_Display_C/README.md

 # UCTRONICS OLED Display

-## Project not Depricated, Replaced with Python Version.
+## Project now Depricated, Replaced with Python Version.

 ### NB This is my first HomeAssistant Add-on so use at own risk